 - 1. Arrive at the designated clinical assignment 15 minutes before the shift is scheduled to begin. - 2.
-Notify the clinical instructor at least two hours in advance of an absence. - 3.
-Understand and follow facility policies. - 4.
+Understand and follow facility policies. - 3.
 Understand scope of practice and skill level.
-Only provide care in which you are qualified and competent. - 5.
-Not pass a patient call light. - 6.
-Actively seek help when uncertain of ability to perform tasks. - 7.
-Be a team member by offering assistance whenever possible. - 8.
-Seek out learning opportunities and discuss with preceptor and instructor. - 9.
-Report errors and omissions immediately and take necessary action. - 10.
+Only provide care in which you are qualified and competent. - 4.
+Not pass a patient call light. - 5.
+Actively seek help when uncertain of ability to perform tasks. - 6.
+Be a team member by offering assistance whenever possible. - 7.
+Seek out learning opportunities and discuss with preceptor and instructor. - 8.
+Report errors and omissions immediately and take necessary action. - 9.
 Report any illness or injury to instructor or unit supervisor immediately.